Do polar bears belong in garbage dumps?

 Global warming - How Humans are Affecting our Planet from NASA, discusses the basics of global warming science: http://www.youtube.com/watch?v=VXvGPbHXxtc (7:58).

 While temperatures have risen since the end of the Pleistocene, 10,000 years ago, this rate of increase has been more rapid in the past century, and has risen even faster since 1990.
-The 12 warmest years on record have all occurred since 2001, and the 20 warmest years have occurred since 1987 (through 2011) ( Figure below ).
+The 10 warmest years in the 134-year record have all occurred since in the 21st century, and only one year during the 20th century (1998) was warmer than 2013, the 4th warmest year on record (through 2013) ( Figure below ).
 The 2000s were the warmest decade yet.

 Recent temperature increases show how much temperature has risen since the Industrial Revolution began.